microsoft/language-server-protocol/_specifications/lsp/3.18/language/completion.md

 	 * In unspecified, all fields will be treated as "replace".
 	 *
 	 * If a field's value is "replace", the value from a completion item (if
-	 * provided) will always be used instead of the value from
+	 * provided and not `null`) will always be used instead of the value from
-	 * `completionItem.itemDefaults`. `null` values are treated the same as a
+	 * `completionItem.itemDefaults`.
-	 * value that was not provided.
 	 *
 	 * If a field's value is "merge", the values will be merged using the rules
 	 * defined against each field below.
 	 *
 	 * Servers are only allowed to return `applyKind` if the client
-	 * signals support for this via the `completionList.applyKinds`
+	 * signals support for this via the `completionList.applyKindSupport`
 	 * capability.
 	 *
 	 * @since 3.18.0